rajeski/Explore_US_Bikeshare_Data/README.md

+--- Herein any given end-user can find out bikeshare information from three cities (Chicago, New York and/or Washington, DC) regarding various results ranging from what hour; month; route; or weekday is the most popular, etc.)

 --- The basis of this project used Udacity-provided data including Python, Numpy and Pandas’ links (the enclosed list is not-all-inclusive) -

 --- Bitwise Operators -